Statement on ECB bond buys

 3. The Governing Council considers essential the prompt implementation of all the decisions taken at the euro area summit.
 In this perspective, the Governing Council welcomes the joint commitment expressed by Germany and France today.

-6. It is on the basis of the above assessments that the ECB will actively implement its Securities Markets Program.
-This program has been designed to help restoring a better transmission of our monetary policy decisions taking account of dysfunctional market segments and therefore to ensure price stability in the euro area.
+6. It is on the basis of the above assessments that the ECB will actively implement its Securities Markets Programme.
+This programme has been designed to help restoring a better transmission of our monetary policy decisions taking account of dysfunctional market segments and therefore to ensure price stability in the euro area.